How to simplify accounting for small businesses

 We’ve partnered with Bench Accounting, an online bookkeeping service we personally use and deeply admire, to pull together these tips on how to simplify your bookkeeping all year round, but especially during tax time.

-First, keep your business finances organized
+Keep your business finances organized

 Even as a freelancer or solopreneur your business financials should be separated from your personal financials in different accounts, if possible.

-And no matter how big or small your business is, it is best to use a dedicated software such as Freshbooks that links to your financial accounts and can automatically track and tag your income and expenses.
+And no matter how big or small your business is, it is best to use a dedicated software such as Quickbooks that links to your financial accounts and can automatically track and tag your income and expenses.

 You can automate invoicing, organize expenses, track time and accept payments online with just a few clicks.